-We have been historically operating with three segments of business viz Corporate network/data services, Internet access services (including Online portal services and content offerings) and others (e-Learning and Infrastructure Management services).
-The Industry in which these segments compete has witnessed newer competitions, business models resulting in dynamic market changes.
-In order to leverage the versatility and the organizational capability, the Chief Operations Decision Maker (CODM) has evaluated options of integrating certain services to address customers across segments, achieve better marketability, flexibility and scale.
-Based on the management decision, certain changes to the business structure are made effective April 1, 2011.
-Consequently 'Application services' have been realigned out of 'Corporate Data/Networking' (revised segment - Enterprise Services) and have been reported as a part of Software Services.
-'Infrastructure Management Services' have been realigned out of 'Other Services' and have been reported as a part of Enterprise Services.
+We have been historically operating with three segments of business viz Enterprise Services, Commercial and Consumer Service and Software services till the previous reporting year ending March 2012.
+Data as a service was offered by two segments namely Enterprise services and Commercial and Consumer services, with both the segments focussing on different market segmentation.
+Over the years, there has been significant growth in the mid range of the Data industry, creating a niche position for Small and Medium Business (SMB), thereby witnessing a de-growth in the lower end of the market.
+In order to focus and participate in the growth market, leverage the technology capabilities and to achieve economies of scale, the Chief Operations Decision Maker (CODM) has decided to integrate the two segments into one.
+Based on the management decision, certain changes to the business structure are made effective April 1, 2012.
 The Corresponding revenues and costs have been regrouped into the respective segments.
 Manpower cost of Technology division, comprising of Infrastructure, Managed Services and Software, is now identified as a specific operating cost to all relevant segment.
 Consequently the revised operating segments are as below:

-Enterprise Service: Connectivity and voice services will be offered as Network Services, while Data Center Hosting and Managed Services, along with System Integration, will comprise IT services.
-They will service both domestic and International clients from large corporate and mid-market customers.
+Enterprise Service: Enterprise Service is broadly represented by two Line of business namely "Network Services and IT services".
+Data services to corporates, mid market (SMB, SOHO) and voice services are offered as Network Services, while Data Center Hosting and Managed Services, along with System Integration, will comprise IT services.
+They will service both domestic and international clients from large corporate and mid-market customers.